‘Vida’ Returns For Season 2 In May

 “Then why don’t we?”
 Lyn responded.

 And that’s where Season 2 picks up.
 Based on the recently released trailer, the sisters are working to re-do the bar and turn it into a “swanky, Insta-famous lounge.”
-The trailer also introduces Raúl Castillo, as a handyman from the Eastside helping Emma in the bar and Roberta Colindrez as Nico.
+The trailer also introduces Raúl Castillo as a handyman from the Eastside, who helps Emma in remodeling the bar.
+Roberta Colindrez also joins the cast as Nico.
 The show also stars Chelsea Rendon as Marisol Sanchez, Carlos Miranda as Johnny Sanchez, and Maria Elena Laas as Cruz.
 Recurring actors include Elena Campbell-Martínez as Doña Lupe, Ramses Jimenez as Tlaloc Medina, and Elizabeth De Razzo as Yoli.

 Since its premiere, “Hispanic-household viewing of Vida has nearly tripled, growing by 171% to earn the series the largest Hispanic audience composition for premium series in 2018″, Starz announced, according to a report from Deadline.

-The second season of Vida premieres May 26, 2019, on the Starz network and will air weekly.
+The second season of Vida premieres on May 26 with new episodes airing weekly.
 The entire second season will be available to stream on the Starz app beginning May 23.
-However, fans won’t have to wait to find out what the Hernandez sisters are up to, Starz has also posted the first three episodes of Season 2 to its YouTube channel.
+However, newcomers shouldn’t hesitate to give the show a go for themselves — Starz has also posted the first three episodes of Season 1 to its YouTube channel.